NVIDIA/NVFlare/research/fed-sm/README.md

 nvflare simulator job_configs/[job] -w ${PWD}/workspaces/[job] -c [clients] -gpu [gpu] -t [thread]
 ```
 `[job]` is the experiment job that will be submitted for the FL training, in this example, this is `fedsm_prostate`.
 The combination of `-c` and `-gpu`/`-t` controls the resource allocation.

+## 4. Results on three clients for FedSM
-In this example, we run six clients on two GPUs, three clients for each GPU with 12 GB memory, each in a separate thread.
+In this example, we run three clients on 1 GPU with three threads `-t 3`.
+The minimum GPU memory requirement is 12 GB.

-Note that since the current experiments are performed on a light 2D dataset, we used [`CacheDataset`](https://docs.monai.io/en/stable/data.html#cachedataset) and set cache rate to 1.0 to accelerate the training process.
-Please adjust the cache rate if memory resource is limited on your system.

-## 5. Results on 6 clients for FedSM and compare with other algorithms
-We compute the result of FedSM and compare it with other algorithms from [Prostate 2D Example](../prostate/prostate_2D), including Central/FedAvg/FedProx/Ditto.
-For FedSM, the Super Model will be used for evaluation.
-For Central/FedAvg/FedProx, only the global model gets evaluated at each round, and saved as the final model.
-For Ditto, each client will have its own personalized model, which is validated and saved locally.
 ### Validation curve on each site

-Let's summarize the result of the experiments run above.
-We compare the validation scores of
-the global model for Central/FedAvg/FedProx, and personalized models for FedSM/Ditto.
 In this example, each client computes their validation scores using their own
-validation set, and the centralized model computes the validation score using the combined validation set.
+validation set.

 We provide a script for plotting the tensorboard records, running
 ```
 python3 ./result_stat/plot_tensorboard_events.py
 ```
-The TensorBoard curves (smoothed with weight 0.8) for validation Dice for the 150 epochs (150 rounds, 1 local epochs per round) during training are shown below:
+The TensorBoard curves (smoothed with weight 0.8) for validation Dice for the 100 epochs (100 rounds, 1 local epochs per round) during training are shown below:
 ![All training curve](./figs/all_training.png)

 ### Testing score
-The testing score is computed based on the super model for FedSM, the best global model for Central/FedAvg/FedProx, and the six best personalized models for Ditto.
+The testing score is computed based on the Super Model for FedSM.
 We provide a script for performing validation on testing data split, please add the correct paths and job_ids, and run

 ```
 bash ./result_stat/testing_models_2d.sh
 ```
-Note that for FedSM/Ditto, the score is the average Dice among all 6 personalized models evaluated on their own testing data weighted by testing data size.

 The Dice results for the above run are: